-Introducing Mount Kilimanjaro
+Introducing Mt Kilimanjaro National Park

-There are entry gates at Machame: Marangu, which is also the site of park headquarters, Londorosi and several other points.
-Trekkers using the Rongai Route should pay their fees at Marangu Gate.
+There are entry gates at Machame, Marangu (which is also the site of park headquarters), Londorosi and several other points.
+Trekkers using the Rongai Route should pay their fees at Marangu gate.